izanmubarak/Cryptora/README.md

 Cryptora's codebase has been updated to Python 3.10+ and modern dependencies.

+The official instance of Cryptora is live (`@CryptoraBot`), and available for use on Telegram by anyone as an inline bot.

 Pull requests are welcome for providing general improvements.

 ## Requirements